containers/oci-umount/doc/oci_systemd_hook.1.md

 ## ARGUMENTS

-  * prestart  Setup the systemd environment in a container
+  * `prestart`:  Setup the systemd environment in a container

+  * `container.json`: file which describes the container. oci_systemd_hook will examine the json data for the `CMD` option and only setup the environment if the CMD is `init` or `systemd`.
+Only available on `prestart`.

-  * poststop  Teardown and undo the changes on the host done during prestart
+  * `poststop`:  Teardown and undo the changes on the host done during prestart

 ## AUTHORS
 Mrunal Patel <mrunalp@gmail.com>